arjunvenkat/web-dev-classwork/wk5_day2_belongs_to_has_many.md

 This syntax works because we are already inside the Movie class.
 The interpreter will assume you're calling `director_id` on an instance of the Movie class and specify that work in the background.
 So when you write `Director.find_by_id(director_id)`, the interpreter will actually process `Director.find_by_id(self.director_id)`.
 In this case, `self` refers to a Movie object.

+**Using terminal to create migration files -**

+If you use a specific syntax, you can create as well as fill up a migration file in terminal.
+For example, if you use the terminal command `$ rails g migration AddAuthorIdToBooks author_id:book` you will get a migration file that looks like:

+    class AddAuthorIdToBooks < ActiveRecord::Migration
+      def change
+        add_column :books, :author_id, :integer
+      end
+    end

+You get the add_column method filled out for free!
+Lets looks at the syntax of our terminal command again.
+If we break the name of the migration down into pieces it looks like: `Add AuthorId To Books`.
+This can generalize to `Verb ColumnName To TableName`.
+So if you wanted to `Verb` a `ColumnName` to the `TableName` table, you would use a command like `rails g migration VerbColumnNameToTableName column_name:data_type`.
+If you were removing the column, you wouldn't need the `column_name:data_type` part.